 - Work directly with you to develop your service plan based on your wants and needs;

-- Complete referrals for DD providers, as requested, and assist with appointments and transition plans
+- Complete referrals for DD agency providers and assist with visits and transition plans;

 - Help you access services not funded by DDD, such as Medicaid, SSI, and SNAP;

 - Help you identify and access community resources;